C-ifegwu/RemitAi/README.md

 *   **Multi-Language Support:** Mock NLP service.
 *   **Security:** Includes mock 2FA, smart wallet backup guidance, mock voice biometrics, and mock fraud detection.
 *   **On/Off-Ramp:** Mock integration for buying/selling USDC.
+*   **Vault Savings:** Protect local currency from depreciation by converting to USDC and locking for a specified period, earning yield while funds are locked.

+## Vault Savings Feature

+The Vault Savings feature allows users to protect their local currency from depreciation and inflation by:

+1. **Converting local currency to USDC:** When you deposit funds into a vault, your local currency (e.g., NGN, KES) is converted to USDC at the current exchange rate.
+2. **Time-locking your funds:** You choose how long to lock your funds (from 7 days to 1 year).
+3. **Earning yield:** While your funds are locked, you earn interest (simulated at 5% APY).
+4. **Withdrawing at current rates:** When the lock period ends, you can withdraw your funds, which are converted back to your local currency at the *current* exchange rate, protecting you from local currency depreciation.

+### Benefits

+* **Inflation Protection:** Shield your savings from local currency depreciation.
+* **Passive Income:** Earn yield while your funds are locked.
+* **Flexible Lock Periods:** Choose a timeframe that works for you (7 days to 1 year).
+* **Transparent Conversion:** See exactly how much USDC your local currency converts to.
+* **Automatic Unlocking:** Vaults automatically become available for withdrawal when the lock period ends.

+### How to Use

+1. Navigate to the Vault page from the dashboard or bottom navigation.
+2. Click "New Vault" to create a new savings vault.
+3. Select your local currency, enter the amount to save, and choose a lock duration.
+4. Review the details and click "Create Vault".
+5. Monitor your vault's status, including locked amount, yield earned, and unlock date.
+6. Once unlocked, withdraw your funds to receive the equivalent amount in your local currency at the current exchange rate.

 ## Setup and Running Locally